 Guppy fish do not lay eggs, guppies are livebearers.
-This means that guppy fish store their eggs inside their bodies.
+This means that guppy fish store their eggs

 When the eggs fully develop, the female guppy gives birth to baby fry.
 During the entire pregnancy, the guppy fish keep their eggs inside their bodies.
 (See this video below to find out how they give birth)

 A female guppy is able to give birth to 10 to 120 guppy fry.
 A guppy fry is only about 0.25 inches in size at birth.
 It usually takes up to 6 months for guppy fry to reach a size of 1.5 inches (tail not included in the size of 1.5 inches is without taking into account their tails which can be longer.